nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   * Command words and prefixes are case-sensitive. <br>
   e.g. `eXit` will not be accepted as the `exit` command.
-  * Only the last occurrence of a repeated prefix input will be taken. e.g. 'delete nm/Jonathan nm/Ethan nm/Alice'
+  * Only the last occurrence of a repeated prefix input will be taken. e.g. `edit 1 nm/Jonathan nm/Ethan nm/Alice` is the same as `edit 1 nm/Alice`.
 * **Parameters**
   * Words in `UPPER_CASE` refers to input from the user. <br>
   e.g. For the `viewClass` command, the command format is `viewClass CLASS`<br>